In this article

 Snap-in or snap-on dentures, like conventional dentures, are sets of artificial replacement teeth.
 They’re intended for people who are missing some or all of their natural teeth.

 Traditional dentures can sometimes slip out of place because they’re supported by the existing tissues in the mouth.
 Snap-on dentures are a type of overdenture held in place by a set of dental implants.

 These implants are titanium screws that are surgically placed in your jawbone.
 They hold snap-in dentures firmly in place.

 Snap-in dentures are secure, but they’re also easily removable so you can clean them well.

-Usually, two to four implants are used in each jaw.
-However, depending on your requirements and budget, up to ten can be inserted.
+Usually, two to four dental implants are used in each jaw.
+However, up to 10 can be inserted depending on your requirements and budget.

 Snap-in dentures have many advantages over traditional dentures.
 However, they are not always the best treatment option for patients.

 Snap-in dentures use dental implants that are surgically inserted into the jaw bone.
 That means snap-in denture candidates must have little or no jawbone deterioration.

 If you’ve suffered significant bone loss in your jaw, implant placement may not be possible without a bone graft.
 Traditional dentures may still be an option, as they don’t require implants.

 Additionally, snap-in dentures are more expensive than traditional dentures.
 However, many patients are willing to spend more on dentures that fit better and offer a more secure fit.